ef1m0ff/opendatabackend/readme.md

-Here’s a professional and structured README file for your hackathon project:

----

 # Open Data Challenge - Telegram Event Management System

 This repository contains the codebase for the **Open Data Challenge** hackathon project.
 The goal of this project is to create a seamless event management system leveraging Telegram as a platform for communication and integration with a backend service for storing and retrieving event data.